-Typically, the student works with their committee chair on the project/paper for part II of the exam.
-The student submits the project/paper to other committee members at least 5 days before the exam.
+Typically, the student works with their committee chair on the project/paper (8-10 pages) for part II of the exam.
+The student submits the project/paper (8-10 pages) to other committee members at least 5 days before the exam.
 Usually, the two other committee members will comment on the project in the exam itself.
-At the exam, copies of the project paper must be distributed to all members of the committee.
+At the exam, copies of the project paper mustbe distributed to all members of the committee.
 If the project is a digital humanities project, hard copies do not need to be distributed.